 People from Bisrakh don’t celebrate Dussehra in the form of burning effigies of Ravana because it is the birthplace of demon king Ravana.

 The celebration of Dussehra is the festival of sweets.
-Each region of India celebrates the day with the native sweet dish.
-Here is the list of sweets that you can try on this Dussehra-
+Thus, each region of India celebrates the day with the native sweet dish.
+So, here is a list of sweets that you can try on this Dussehra-

 Sweets- Gulab Jamun, Gujiya, Mal Pua, Rawa Halwa, Moong Dal Halwa, Chhena Malai, Bengali Rusgulla, and Kaju Katli.